Into the Heart of Breast Implants

 In about half a century’s worth of information about cosmetic surgery, a few misconceptions have unfortunately found their way into people’s consciousness and have become bases on which they’ve made decisions about cosmetic or reconstructive needs.

 This article serves to set the record straight concerning breast implant basics.
-If you’re one of the thousands who are considering breast augmentation or reconstruction this year or in the future, read on.
+If you’re one of the thousands who is considering breast augmentation or reconstruction this year or in the future, read on.

 In the same era, Playboy magazine and film stars like the busty Marilyn Monroe ruled the entertainment industry and influenced beauty standards in the field of cosmetic surgery – in America, at least.
 Since then, the demand for breast implants has only increased.
 Alongside the demand for bigger chest sizes, came the developments.